OSGeo/grass-addons/UNIT_TESTS.md

 ## Requirements

 The unit tests depend on software that you must install in your system
-beforehand: Subversion and the GRASS development files.
+beforehand: Subversion and the GRASS development package.
 On a packaged operating system like Ubuntu or Debian Linux this can be achieved with:

 ```bash